-This project aims to create a historical GIS atlas of the medieval and early-modern local adminitrative-judicial boundaries in the Low Countries, ranging from the north of France to Groningen, and from Luxembourg to Holland.
+This project produces a historical GIS atlas of medieval and early modern local administrative and judicial boundaries in the Low Countries, covering the area from northern France to Groningen and from Luxembourg to Holland.

-The GIS maps are linked to available house and hearth counts and other socioeconomic historical statistics.
+The GIS maps are also linked to available house and hearth counts and other socio-economic historical statistics (see the project ‘(Re)counting the Uncounted’).

 - University of Groningen, Centre for Digital Humanities [15 June 2017]